-The Patrick Administration and state environmental officials are committed to reducing greenhouse gas emissions, bolstering Massachusetts' energy independence and growing the Commonwealth's clean energy economy, and recent announcements have helped the Administration get closer to those ambitious goals.
+The Commonwealth and state environmental officials are committed to reducing greenhouse gas emissions, bolstering Massachusetts' energy independence and growing the Commonwealth's clean energy economy, and recent announcements have helped the Administration get closer to those ambitious goals.

 The Commonwealth is among states leading the way with the adoption of zero-emission and alternative-technology vehicles and vehicle-charging infrastructure.
 Zero-emission vehicles (ZEVs) include battery-electric vehicles, plug-in hybrid-electric vehicles and hydrogen fuel-cell-electric vehicles.
 These technologies can be used in passenger cars, trucks and transit buses.